eudaq/eudaq/README.md

 ```
 Replace "5.1.1" with the version string of your Qt installation.

-Now clone the EUDAQ repository (or download using GitHub) and enter the build directory on the prompt, e.g. by entering
+Now checkout the EUDAQ version and enter the build directory on the prompt, e.g. by entering
 ```
 cd c:\Users\[username]\Documents\GitHub\eudaq\build
 ```